 “Expect divinity to appear and reappear as a child.
 Expect it in yourselves.”
 Matthew Fox

-United Church seeks to provide a safe, loving and accepting place for all children to grow in their understanding of God, by providing meaningful activities in Bible learning, music, fellowship and service.
+United Church seeks to provide a safe, loving and accepting place for every child to grow in their understanding of God, by providing meaningful activities in Bible learning, music, fellowship and service.

 We are excited to have your children join us!